 But I also knew that coming in at a significantly lower price would put Vitesse and AMCC in a bind.
 Lowering their prices would cost them a lot of money, so they would be hesitant to do it.

 Also, AMCC’s and Vitesse’s strategy wasn’t sustainable.
-Their products cost them about $2 to make, so selling their parts at $100 (98% gross margin if you’re counting) just wouldn’t last.
+Their products cost them about $2 to make.
+A typical product in our industry has gross margins of 60%, so selling their parts at $100 (98% gross margin if you’re counting) just wouldn’t last.

 Eventually, their pricing bubble would burst, so why shouldn’t we be the ones to burst it?